ropensci/GSODR/README.md

 Be sure to have disk space free and allocate the proper time for this to run.
 This is a time, RAM and disk space intensive process.
-For any query of GSOD data other than a single station, the process is parallelised to use number of cores minus 2 (ncore-2) to clean and reformat the data.
+For any query of GSOD data other than a single station, the process runs in parallel to clean and reformat the data.

 For more information see the description of the data provided by NCDC,
 <http://www7.ncdc.noaa.gov/CDO/GSOD_DESC.txt>.